-We utilise different assessments, which might include the reception baseline assessment, phonics screening checks and GCSEs, as well as other types of assessment depending on what is appropriate for the pupil.
+We utilise different assessments, which might include the baseline assessment, screening checks and GCSEs, as well as other types of assessment depending on what is appropriate for the pupil.
 Other assessments might measure reading age or attention and engagement levels.

-A single type of assessment may not give a full picture of the pupil's needs so it is important to have a multi-faceted approach to assessment.
-At XXX Academy we use many different, choosing a highly personalised combination for each pupil to allow school leaders to cross-reference data and establish a solid picture of a pupil's attainment and progress.
+A single type of assessment may not give a full picture of the pupil's needs, so it is importantto have a multi-faceted approach to assessment.
+At Da Vinci Academy we use many different assessments, choosing a highly personalised combination for each pupil to allow school leaders to cross- reference data and establish a solid picture of a pupil's attainment and progress.